 If you read much on this subject you will come to the wisdom that it is better to pay more for new production than renewal.
 This should be obvious.
-If you’re hiring someone to sell, pay for that.
-Pay someone else for service or pay the salesman less for service.
-If you don’t you will find that the “producer” plateaus in three to five years.
+If you’re hiring someone to sell insurance, pay for that.
+Pay someone else for service, or pay the salesman less for service - and make it abundantly clear on the job description.
+If you don’t, you will find that the “producer” plateaus in three to five years.
 Bank on it.

 If you’re selling personal lines you can’t pay as much as for commercial lines because the service transactions are higher and cost more.
-Twenty-five percent is usually the limit for a personal lines producer.
+25% is usually the limit for a personal lines producer.
 While we’re it, what does a PL producer do on renewal?
 Anything?
 Or is that all done by a CSR?
-If it is, as it is in my agency, don’t pay renewal commissions at all on PL renewals?
+If it is, as it is in my agency, don’t pay renewal commissions at all on PL renewals.

 Pay a Base Salary to Get a Quality Producer